German Matters -

 Five Steps Towards Proficiency

 This program offers students with little or no knowledge of German an opportunity to attain an intermediate level of German within three semesters.
-The program is only open to international students of the Computer Science, the Physics and the Mathemathics departments, who seek to attain a solid knowledge of German within a short period of time and thereby broaden their professional prospects in Germany or working with Germans.
+The program is only open to international students of the Computer Science and the Mathemathics departments, who seek to attain a solid knowledge of German within a short period of time and thereby broaden their professional prospects in Germany or working with Germans.

 Courses take place both during the semester and the semester breaks.
 Students’ degree schedules and exam periods are taken into account as far as possible.
 In addition to classes, the program provides guided self-study units in the breaks between courses.